 To configure a Hot Standby link on an Edge, ensure that the Edge is upgraded to software image version 4.0.0 or later.

 - In the SD-WAN Service of the Enterprise portal, click .
 The Edges page displays the existing Edges.

-- In the User Defined WAN Overlay window, choose the Link Type.
+- In the User Defined WAN Link window, scroll down and click View advanced settings.

-Select Hot Standby from the Link Mode drop-down.Note: You cannot enable Hot standby link for a Hub.Select the Minimum Active Links from the drop-down.
-This option indicates the number of active links that can be present in the network at a time.
+- From the Minimum Active Links from the drop-down menu, select the number of active links that can be present in the network at a time.
 When the number of current active links that are UP goes below the selected number, then the Hot Standby link comes up.
-The range is 1 to 3, with the default being 1.
+The range is 1 to 3, with the default value being 1.

 Once you configure the Hot Standby link, the tunnels are setup, which enables a quick switchover in case of a failure.
 The Hot Standby link receives no data traffic except the heartbeats, which are sent every 5 seconds.

 When the path from Edge to Primary Gateway on Active links goes down and when the number of Active links that are UP is below the number of Minimum Active Links configured, the Hot Standby link will come up.
 The traffic is sent through the Hot Standby path.

 When the path to Primary Gateway comes up on Active links and the number of Active links exceeds the number of Minimum Active Links configured, the Hot Standby link goes to the STANDBY mode.
 The traffic flow switches over to the Active links.

 What to do next

 You can monitor the Hot Standby links in the monitoring dashboard.
 See Monitor Hot Standby Links.